Mindwerks/wildmidi/README.md

 CHANGELOG

 0.4.5
-* Fixed broken MUS drum channels 9 and 15 being swapped if the same file is played twice from the same memory buffer (bug #234).
+* Fixed MUS drum channels 9 and 15 being swapped if the same file is played twice from the same memory buffer (bug #234).
 * Player: Fixed save midi reading wrong argv if there are no path seperators (bug #227).
 * Other code and build system clean-ups.